Associate Professor and Director of Undergraduate Programs

 - School of Economics

-Matthew E. Oliver hails from Memphis, Tennessee.
-He received his bachelor’s degree in Business Economics from the University of Memphis in 2008, and his PhD in Economics from the University of Wyoming in 2013.
+Matthew E. Oliver hails from Memphis, TN.
+He received his bachelor’s degree in Economics from the University of Memphis in 2008, and his PhD in Economics from the University of Wyoming in 2013.
 His primary fields of expertise are energy economics, environmental and natural resource economics, and industrial organization and regulation.
-Dr. Oliver’s research interests focus primarily on the regulation of energy resources and energy infrastructure, particularly natural gas markets and interstate pipelines.
-Additionally, he has published (and ongoing) research on other topics such as the link between corruption and resource development, the bio-economics of invasive species, and international negotiations over climate change.
+Dr. Oliver’s research interests focus primarily on the regulation of energy resources and energy infrastructure.
+Much of his past work has dealt with natural gas markets and interstate pipelines.
+More recently, his research has focused on the market effects of rapid deployment of renewable energy technologies (e.g., wind and solar photovoltaics).
+Additionally, he has published (and ongoing) research on other topics such as the links between energy resource development, environment, and economic growth, and the economics of climate change.
+Since joining Georgia Tech in 2013, Dr. Oliver has taught various courses in energy and environmental economics, microeconomics, and macroeconomics.

 - Ph.D., University of Wyoming